wdalmut/tsp-genetic-algorithm/README.md

-# TSP problem resolved with a Genetic Algorithm
+# TSP problem resolved with a <s>Genetic</s> heuristic algorithm

-Solve the TSP (Travelling salesman problem) using a Genetic Algorithm (heuristic approach).
+Solve the TSP (Travelling salesman problem) using an <s>Genetic</s> heuristic algorithm guided by the search for a minimum path

-## Genetic Algorithm

-This genetic algorithm uses an heuristic approach, that means that the result change continuously during the selection.

 ### The selection